mostafachegeni/UZH-Cardano-Network/README.md

 #        ]

-# Query the payment address balance (You will withdraw rewards into a payment.addr which will pay for the transaction fees):
+# Query the payment address balance (You will withdraw rewards into your payment address payment.addr):
 []% UTXO_KEYS_PATH=~/keys/utxo-keys; cardano-cli query utxo --testnet-magic 2023 --address $(cat $UTXO_KEYS_PATH/payment.addr)
 # The output should look like this:
 #                                   TxHash                                 TxIx        Amount